remix-run/react-router/decisions/0003-data-strategy.md

 }
 ```

-⚠️ `defaultStrategy` was eliminated in favor of `match.handler`.
+⚠️ `defaultStrategy` was eliminated in favor of `match.resolve`.

-We also originally intended to expose a `type: 'loader' | 'action`' field as a way to presumably let them call `match.route.loader`/`match.route.action` directly - but we have since decided against that with the `match.handler` API.
+We also originally intended to expose a `type: 'loader' | 'action`' field as a way to presumably let them call `match.route.loader`/`match.route.action` directly - but we have since decided against that with the `match.resolve` API.

-⚠️ `type` was eliminated in favor of `match.handler`.
+⚠️ `type` was eliminated in favor of `match.resolve`.

 `dataStrategy` is control _when_ handlers are called, not _how_.
 RR is in charge of calling them with the right parameters.